clairekeef/412HockeyStatisticSystem/README.md

     Implemented: PerformanceDataEvaluation and Team with testing for all classes implemented.
     I adjusted the UML diagram for each class that was updated throughout the coding process.
     I added all methods to both classes connecting them to the rest of the project.

+mfr5829 - Marcela Ramirez Vadillo
+    Implemented: Game and Game Summary classes.
+Tested these classes in the Tester and updated the UML diagram with all attributes and methods implemented.
+Also added activity and sequence diagram for View Game Information and Create Game Summary.